 - 7.1 A candidate shall be examined orally on the thesis and on subjects relevant to it.
 The examination shall normally be held within three months of the date of submission of the thesis.
-Exceptions to this shall require approval by the Academic Director of UEA Doctoral College. - 7.2 Prior to the oral examination of the thesis the examiners shall each prepare independent preliminary reports regarding the candidate's performance. - 7.3 In exceptional circumstances the Academic Director of UEA Doctoral College may, on sufficient grounds submitted by the candidate and/or their supervisory team, with the agreement of the examiners and on the recommendation of the Head of School, waive the requirement for the oral examination or agree to its replacement by an alternative form of assessment. - 7.4 The examiners having examined the candidate shall send their reports and recommendations to the Head of School concerned.
-If the examiners do not agree upon their recommendations or if for any other reason the Head of School needs a further opinion, they shall recommend to the Academic Director of UEA Doctoral College the appointment of an additional external examiner who shall conduct a further examination of the candidate. - 7.5 The Head of School having considered the reports and recommendations of all the examiners shall then proceed in one of the following ways: - (1) If the thesis and performance in the oral examination are of sufficient merit they shall recommend that the candidate be approved for the award of the degree of Masters by Research; - (2) If the thesis and performance in the oral examination are of sufficient merit, but that minor corrections are required, they shall recommend that the candidate be approved for the award of the degree of Masters by Research, subject to completion of minor corrections within three months; - (3) If the thesis and performance in the oral examination are not of sufficient merit for the degree of Masters by Research they shall recommend:
+Exceptions to this shall require approval by the Academic Director of UEA Doctoral College. - 7.2 In exceptional circumstances the Academic Director of UEA Doctoral College may, on sufficient grounds submitted by the candidate and/or their supervisory team, with the agreement of the examiners and on the recommendation of the Head of School, waive the requirement for the oral examination or agree to its replacement by an alternative form of assessment. - 7.3 The examiners having examined the candidate shall send their reports and recommendations to the Head of School concerned.
+If the examiners do not agree upon their recommendations or if for any other reason the Head of School needs a further opinion, they shall recommend to the Academic Director of UEA Doctoral College the appointment of an additional external examiner who shall conduct a further examination of the candidate. - 7.4 The Head of School having considered the reports and recommendations of all the examiners shall then proceed in one of the following ways: - If the thesis and performance in the oral examination are of sufficient merit they shall recommend that the candidate be approved for the award of the degree of Masters by Research; - (2) If the thesis and performance in the oral examination are of sufficient merit, but that minor corrections are required, they shall recommend that the candidate be approved for the award of the degree of Masters by Research, subject to completion of minor corrections within three months; - (3) If the thesis and performance in the oral examination are not of sufficient merit for the degree of Masters by Research they shall recommend: